cncf/ai-conformance/instructions.md

 If you encounter issues with the conformance program itself during certification (rather than problems with your own implementation), you can file an issue in the [repository](https://github.com/cncf/k8s-ai-conformance).

-Questions and comments can also be sent to the [WG AI Conformance](https://github.com/kubernetes/community/tree/master/wg-ai-conformance) working group, which is the change controller of the conformance definition.
+Questions and comments can also be sent to the [AI Conformance](https://github.com/kubernetes/community/tree/master/wg-ai-conformance) working group, which is the change controller of the conformance definition.
 You can also reach the community on [Slack](https://kubernetes.slack.com/archives/C09813W8DC2).